 Confirm that the wiring and support systems for equipment installed under separate contracts have been inspected and are completely operational.

 The Contractor shall complete the Installation and Start-Up Check-out/Verification/Test Report forms provided in Section 01810A – Equipment Testing and Facility Commissioning Forms for each piece of equipment.
 Project specific forms will be issued by the Consultant to the Contractor prior to start-up.
 All parties are to complete and sign the respective forms.
-The Contractor shall provide five copies of each completed form to the Consultant for review and approval.
+The Contractor shall provide one electronic copy of each completed form to the Consultant for review and approval.
 The forms are a minimum and additional forms are to be provided as required by the Consultant to cover all equipment included under the contract.
 The Contractor, with assistance from the equipment supplier, shall provide written documentation of all tests not covered by the forms listed below to the Consultant for review.

 The Consultant shall prepare and provide to the Contractor project specific forms to cover all equipment types.
 Forms are provided in Section 01810A-– Equipment Testing and Facility Commissioning Forms.